Mission & Vision

 Donate: Primary support for Midwest Food Bank comes from individuals, small or large corporations, and churches, and private grants.
 Every gift received is carefully allocated to programs that directly support food distribution, with less than one percent spent on administrative support.

 Volunteer: Whether working as an individual or in a group, volunteering brings tremendous impact that goes far beyond the mission of the organization.
 Every person who chooses to volunteer experiences benefits as well.
-Immediate volunteer needs include: CDL truck drivers, local grocery route drivers (no special license needed), forklift operators, office/phone/data entry helpers, and daytime volunteer ambassadors.
+Immediate volunteer needs include: CDL truck drivers, local grocery route drivers, forklift operators, general warehouse helpers and daytime volunteer ambassadors.

 Midwest Food Bank